-In Scotland, for road projects promoted by the Trunk Road Authority, the principles of CD 622 are adopted, but differing organisational structures mean that separate certification and checking requirements as set out in Technical Memorandum SH4/89 [Ref 1.N].
+In Scotland, for road projects promoted by the Trunk Road Authority, the principles of CD 622 are adopted, but differing organisational structures mean that separate certification and checking requirements are in place.
 This necessitates the production of a National Application Annex to cover the difference.

-Assumptions made in the preparation of the document
+Assumptions made in the preparation of this document

-The assumptions made in GG 101 [Ref 2.N] apply to this document.
+The assumptions made in GG 101 [Ref 1.N] apply to this document.

-CD 622 Revision 0 S/1.
+CD 622 Revision 1 S/1.
 Scope